-From April 2017 the new apprenticeship levy will change the way apprenticeships are funded and how businesses like yours will work with training providers like us.
+The introduction of the new Apprenticeship Levy in April 2017 has changed the way Apprenticeships are funded and how businesses like yours will work with training providers like us.

-In July 2015 the Government announced the introduction of an apprenticeship levy.
-Businesses will start paying the levy in April 2017.
+In July 2015 the Government announced the introduction of an Apprenticeship Levy, which businesses started paying in April 2017.

 How much will I have to pay?

-The levy will be charged at 0.5% of payroll.
+The Levy is charged at 0.5% of payroll.

-The levy will be collected monthly through Pay As You Earn (PAYE) alongside Income Tax and National Insurance.
+The Levy is collected monthly through Pay As You Earn (PAYE) alongside Income Tax and National Insurance.

-- See the levy funds you have available to spend in England
+- See Levy funds you have available and spend with a registered training provider in England

 - Confirm the training provider(s) you want to use to deliver your apprentices’ training